michaeljguarino/piazza/README.md

 ### To install in your own account:

+You'll need both helm and terraform to fully install the system.
+(If you already have a kube cluster, you can skip most of the tf part, although you still might need to create a bucket for file assets, ensure you have an ingress controller enabled, etc.)

 ```bash
 make cli # if you haven't installed helm, configured gcloud
 make bootstrap # will create a new gke cluster and install a few necessary tools if you haven't already